8.6K students with health issues identified during PMC campaign

 During the screening, the highest number of students around 5,534 were found to have different diseases like skin, dental, asthma, pneumonia, squint, heart disease, and cancer, amongst others

-According to officials, the programme started on February 9 this year and 4.65 lakh students out of the target group 6.79 lakh have been screened till June 4.
+According to officials, the programme started on February 9 this year and 4.65 lakh students out of target group 6.79 lakh have been screened.

 PMC has 650 government schools, 556 private and semi-government schools, 967 government-run Anganwadis and 27 children’s correctional homes, orphanages schools of social welfare and tribal departments and schools for the visually impaired and disabled.